MarcAnt01/ACSwitch/docs/building.md

 #### Older NDK versions

 Building with older NDKs should require only changes as with for 64-bit platforms.
-Mind though that native part of ACSwitch complies with C++17, if your NDK doesn't support it, you will need to transform the code to C++14 or C++11.
+Keep in mind that the native part of ACSwitch complies with C++17, if your NDK doesn't support it, you will need to transform the code to C++14 or C++11.